PRLS 3220 Exiles and Immigrants: U.S. Cuban Communities

 3 hours; 3 credits

 Historical antecedents.
 Spanish-Cuban-American War and the Treaty of Paris, 1898.
 Early political, cultural, and economic influences.
 Flourishing of prerevolutionary Tampa, Key West, and New York communities.
+Afro-Cuban/African American relations.
 Major migratory phases following the Cuban Revolution, 1959.
 Contemporary U.S. communities and their relation to revolutionary Cuba.
-Political leadership, economic development, and relation to other Latinos.
-Artistic expression and the forging of a new identity.
-Entrepreneurship.
+Political leadership, entrepreneurship and ethnic enclave formation.
+Race, class, gender, and identity.
+Intra- and inter-group relations.
+New U.S./Cuba diplomatic relations

 Prerequisite: Puerto Rican and Latino Studies *1001 or Core Studies 3 or 9 or Core Curriculum 1230 or Core Curriculum 3203.